Saturday, August 01, 2009

 I then went back to my cottage as if nothing happened.

-At 4:30 p.m., she was declared missing but the foul weather prevented the local authorities from launching a search and rescue operation.
+At 4:30 p.m., the resort manager declared Wanda missing but the foul weather prevented the local authorities from launching a search and rescue operation.

-The following day, when the weather finally calmed down a massive search and rescue operations was launched but it was only on the second day when her body was found and by that time my vacation was over and I was on my way back to Manila with the happy thought that what happened to Wanda will forever be buried in the crystal blue waters of that island paradise called Boracay.
+The following day, when the weather finally calmed down, the coast guard launched a massive search and rescue operations in the area, but it was only on the second day when her body was found and by that time my vacation was over and I was on my way back to Manila with the happy thought that what happened to Wanda will forever be buried in the crystal blue waters of that island paradise called Boracay.

 #081601